 We arrived in Gusau at approximately 7:00 p.m. local time on Saturday evening, just as it got dark.
 When we arrived at Bishop John's compound, we were greeted by many people who had been anticipating our arrival - not only Bishop John's family, but a wonderful group of Christians - priests and laity - who are part of Bishop John's diocese.
 We were treated by Bishop's wife Helen and their daughters to a delicious meal, and spent the remaining time that evening in good group discussion.
 I had read something while preparing for the trip that soon became clearly evident - one visits Nigeria for the people.
 Everyone welcomed us with open arms.

-Ten people from five different United States churches checked into a British Airways flight to Nigeria via London.
+Ten people from five different United States regions of the USA boarded a British Airways flight to Abuja Nigeria via London.

 Our group was comprised of pastors, doctors, nurses and even two lawyers.
 Seven of the ten spent their time between Kaduna and Kateri, where a medical center has been established, funded by Trinity Episcopal Church in Tariffville, Connecticut.

-Three of us, including two of us from St. Peter's Episcopal Church in South Windsor, Connecticut, and one from Trinity traveled another three and one half hours north to Gusau, the capital of Zamfara State.
-There we met with Bishop John Danbinta to explore building a primary/secondary school in Gusau.
+Three of us, including two of us from St. Peter's Episcopal Church in South Windsor, Connecticut, and one from Trinity traveled another four and a half hours north to Gusau, the capital of Zamfara State.
+There we met with Bishop John Danbinta and the building committee to explore building a primary/secondary school in Gusau.

 Read on for more about the trip . . .